Wave power: Wave power formula

 or 36 kilowatts of power potential per meter of wave crest.

-In major storms, the largest offshore waves are about 15 meters high and have a period of about 15 seconds.
+In major storms, the largest offshore sea states have significant wave height of about 15 meters and energy period of about 15 seconds.
 According to the above formula, such waves carry about 1.7 MW of power across each meter of wavefront.

 An effective wave power device captures a significant portion of the wave energy flux.
 As a result, wave heights diminish in the region behind the device.

 Energy and energy flux

 In a sea state, the mean energy density per unit area of gravity waves on the water surface is proportional to the wave height squared, according to linear wave theory:

 where E is the mean wave energy density per unit horizontal area (J/m2), the sum of kinetic and potential energy density per unit horizontal area.
 The potential energy density is equal to the kinetic energy, both contributing half to the wave energy density E, as can be expected from the equipartition theorem.

-The waves propagate on the surface, and the energy is transported horizontally with the group velocity.
+The waves propagate on the surface, where crests travel with the phase velocity while the energy is transported horizontally with the group velocity.
 The mean transport rate of the wave energy through a vertical plane of unit width, parallel to a wave crest, is the energy flux (or wave power, not to be confused with the output produced by a device), and is equal to: